-The issue I have, is what our motivation has been and is still channelled towards.
+The issue I have, is that we didn’t start with why.
+We never questioned what our motivation has been and is still channelled towards.
 As relevant as Maths, Science and English is for entering specific career paths, why weren’t we, why aren’t students now being encouraged to find their own purpose, their own direction, which may or may not involve understanding how to find the square root.

 As naïve and as misconceiving as a 15-year-old may be about what they actually want their future to look like, we know that, by this age, we had a pretty good grasp of our strengths and weaknesses.